Bearfence Mountain: A Rock Scramble Hike to 360-Degree Views at Shenandoah National Park

 Rather than turning right onto the connector trail, continue straight ahead.
 This will guide you to the scenic 180-degree viewpoint.

-Once you’ve taken in all the views, turn right (instead of left) onto the main trail.
+Once you’ve taken in all the best views, turn right (instead of left) onto the main trail.
 Shortly, you will reach an intersection with the Appalachian Trail.

 Wrap-Up Notes